EricMFischer/personal-website/content/home/experience.md

   date_start = "2015-09-04"
   date_end = "2016-02-12"
   description = """Worked with JavaScript, Ruby, SQL, and Redis to construct data management interfaces

-  * Wrote and ran Snapchat client in PHP for growth campaigns, acquiring 150K users in 6 months
   """

 [[experience]]
-  title = "Frontend Software Engineer" company = "Flinja" company_url = ""
+  title = "SAT, ACT, and GRE Test Instructor" company = "Veritas Prep" company_url = ""
-  location = "Los Angeles, CA"
+  location = "Malibu, CA"
-  date_start = "2012-10-14"
+  date_start = "2011-01-01"
-  date_end = "2014-03-11"
+  date_end = "2016-02-12"
-  description = """As a main frontend contributor on a small team for startup Flinja, website won DEMO's (VentureBeat/IDG) Fall 2012 DemoGod Award for best social platform
+  description = """Have tutored hundreds of students privately and in classes for the SAT, ACT, GRE, and other subjects
   """

 +++